Navegantes

 Navegantes (/pt/, Seafarers) is a coastal and tourist city located in Santa Catarina state, southern Brazil.
 The population is 93.619 (2024 est.) in an area of 112.0 km².

 Ministro Victor Konder International Airport serves the popular beach resort of Balneário Camboriú, and other cities including Itajaí and Blumenau.

 Economy

 The main activity is fishing industry and ship building.
-A private port was built in 2007, served by 4 berths (approximately 900m straight) and focused on refrigerated container cargo, due to Santa Catarina State have the biggest meat industry in Brazil.
+A private port was built in 2007, served by 4 berths (approximately 900m straight) and focused on refrigerated container cargo, due to Santa Catarina State having the biggest meat industry in Brazil.
 As of 2012, there were 6 cranes, and plans for expansion of the quay.